Josh Elliott: Other work

 Elliott received a local Emmy Award in New York City in 2005 for writing and contributing to Angles on MSG Network and served as one of the co-hosts for Super Bowl XL for Westwood One Sports.
 In 2018, Elliott co-hosted Yellowstone Live on National Geographic Channel with wildlife expert Chris Packham, a four-night event showcasing the Greater Yellowstone Ecosystem with feeds from dozens of live cameras and seven camera crews.

 Personal life

-Elliott is divorced from Priya Narang, with whom he has a daughter.
 On July 11, 2015, Elliott married news anchor Liz Cho.